 In case of any questions, please use the contact form here.

-This Data Processing Addendum (“DPA”) forms part of the Master Subscription Agreement or other written or electronic agreement between Syncron and Customer for the purchase of cloud Services (including associated offline or mobile components) from Syncron (the “Agreement”), identified either as Services or otherwise in the applicable agreement, and hereinafter defined as “Services”.
+This Data Processing Addendum (“DPA”) is hereby incorporated to and forms part of the Master Subscription Agreement or other written or electronic agreement between Syncron and Customer for the subscription of cloud Services (including associated offline or mobile components) from Syncron (the “Agreement”), identified either as Services or otherwise in the applicable agreement, (“Services”).
 This DPA is intended to reflect the parties’ agreement regarding the processing of personal data that Customer or its Users may, from time to time, transfer to Syncron.

 The Customer entity that is a party to the Agreement should be a party to this DPA.
 The Syncron entity that is a party to the Agreement should be a party to this DPA.

-This DPA is hereby incorporated to the Master Subscription Agreement and constitutes its integral part, without the necessity for exchanging written signatures.
-Either Party’s (Customer and Syncron) acceptance of the Order Form/Master Subscription Agreement (or other underlying agreement incorporating the DPA) shall constitute such Party’s agreement to this DPA, its Schedules and Appendices.
+This DPA is hereby incorporated to the Agreement and constitutes its integral part, without the necessity for exchanging written signatures.
+Either Party’s (Customer and Syncron) acceptance of the Agreement shall constitute such Party’s agreement to this DPA, its Schedules and Appendices.

 All capitalized terms not defined herein shall have the meaning set forth in the Agreement.